Daweet/Daweet.github.io/_posts/2020-06-08-Sliding-On-Earth.md

   <figcaption>Fig.2 -Snowball Earth.</figcaption>
 </figure>

-[sec:level2]Sliding on a Snowball Earth
+Sliding on a Snowball Earth
 ---------------------------------------

 The most commonly occurring textbook question is the case of